bertilmuth/requirementsascode/README.md

 If your interactions are independent from each other, that's your use case model.
 For sequences of interactions, create a [use case model with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld) instead.
 It's a simple alternative to state machines, understandable by developers and business people alike.

 In use case theory, use cases look at the system from a user's perspective.
 Technology decisions are postponed to the _use case realization_.
-This separation enables more focused discussions with stakeholders, and finding the right solution for the problem to solve.
+This separation enables more focused discussions about the value the system provides to users, and finding the right solution for the problem to solve.
 In requirements as code, use case models are technology free as well.
 They call message handlers through interfaces.
 Message handlers are the use case realization.
 They orchestrate the calls to the domain code and the technical infrastructure external to the boundary.
 This makes it easier for you to change your technical infrastructure later in development.

 Nothing from outside of the boundary may access domain code.
 The domain code must not access anything outside the boundary, like a database.
 Not even through an interface.
 The domain code stays side effect free.